otso-andersen/shoebill-template-pelican/content/pages/about.md

 Photo on homepage by Ken Yam on [Unsplash](https://unsplash.com/photos/envKxbTUKh8).

-Pictures on the Photography album are from a collection on [Unspalsh](https://unsplash.com/collections/3356534/collection-194-unsplash-archive).
+Pictures on the Autumn album are from a collection on [Unsplash](https://unsplash.com/collections/3356534/collection-194-unsplash-archive).

 The picture profile of Jean Dupont is from the [Met Collections](https://www.metmuseum.org/art/collection/search/435888?searchField=All&amp;sortBy=relevance&amp;deptids=11&amp;high=on&amp;ft=*&amp;offset=0&amp;rpp=20&amp;pos=8).